 Northwest Registered Agent is privacy-first.
 As a registered agent specialist, it keeps your personal details off public filings wherever possible and uses its contact information as the default on communications.

-Premium mail forwarding runs $20/month (physical forwarding) or you can opt for digital scanning.
+Premium mail forwarding is available, and its Virtual Office service runs $29/month in many locations.
 Its “Privacy by Default” stance also means it doesn’t sell your data—reassuring if you’re wary of marketing lists and spam.

 What Makes Northwest Registered Agent Great

 Need even more separation between your home and business?
-The virtual office service is $29/month and includes a virtual address, electronic mail scanning, and phone services.
-You can also add a VoIP number starting at $9/month to keep your personal number private.
+The virtual office adds a business address, mail scanning/forwarding, and optional phone services.
+You can also add a dedicated VoIP number to keep your personal number private.

 Rocket Lawyer – Best for Ongoing Legal Support